oat-sa/taohub-articles/forge/RDF-by-example.md

 -   Predicate (what property aspect of the specified subject are we talking about: name, birthday,class)
 -   Object (what is the value for this subject, predicate: “Abraham Antler”, “1.1.1980”, Class 1)

-So to represent the information we know about “Abraham Antler” we would store:
+So representing the information we know about “Abraham Antler” we would store:

   Subject                       Predicate                           Object
   ----------------------------- ----------------------------------- -------------------------------